Tag: Maui North Shore

 Contact The Maui Real Estate Team

 Unit A is offered for sale for $985,000.
 Check out the 300 Mehana Unit A listing page for additional photos.
-Unit B is offered for $895,000 with all permits and plans included.
+Unit B is offered for $895,000.
 Check out the Unit B listing page for additional photos.
 If you want the opportunity to build both a house and a cottage and just over 8 acres of land in total, you can of course buy both!
-Contact The Maui Real Estate Team with questions or to arrange a tour of the two listings.
+These listings sold!
+Contact The Maui Real Estate Team for assistance with other Maui Land listings.

 Maui Real Estate Blog